Virginia's New Health Coverage for Adults

-Clinics are major players on the front line of Medicaid expansion in Virginia.
-As a result, Virginia’s free and charitable clinics are experiencing a time of rapid change and mounting challenges.
+As major players on the front line of Medicaid expansion in Virginia, Virginia’s free and charitable clinics are experiencing a time of rapid change and mounting challenges.
 Clinics are having to evaluate their business models and evolve their operations and infrastructure to best accommodate new realities in a post Medicaid expansion state.
 Through all this change and transition, the need for clinics, now and in the future, is indisputable.
 Where Medicaid stops, clinics begin.

 VAFCC is committed to bringing our member clinics current information to help support them through the process of Medicaid expansion and to share information that will be helpful to patients.
 For those lacking health insurance and access to care, free and charitable clinics have always been there to provide comprehensive, quality care -- and they will continue to do so.